You are here

-- Online and hybrid courses at Jefferson College use the Blackboard learning management system.
-While mobile apps exist for this system, they are often unreliable, and as such, should not be used to take important tests or submit assignments.
+- Online and hybrid courses at Jefferson College use the Canvas learning management system.
+While mobile apps exist for this system, they can be unreliable, and as such, should not be used to take important tests or submit assignments.
 It is strongly suggested that these activities be submitted via a laptop or desktop computer using a secure, reliable Internet connection.

 - Expensive equipment is required to complete online coursework.